terrencechung123/python-phase-3-practice-challenges/coffee-shop-mock/README.md

-# Object Relations Code Challenge - Restaurants
+# Object Relations Code Challenge - Coffee Shop

 For this assignment, we'll be working with a Yelp-style domain.